jajd-1/american-put-options/README.md

 # American put option pricing as a parabolic free boundary problem

-The goal of this project is to formulate the American put option pricing problem mathematically as a parabolic obstacle/free boundary problem, solve the problem numerically and explore how the free boundary is affected by parameters.
+The goal of this project is to formulate the American put option pricing problem mathematically as a parabolic obstacle/free boundary problem, solve the problem numerically and explore how the free boundary is affected by varying the parameters.

-More precisely, we first construct and validate our numerical solution produced by the finite difference method (FDM) against the closed-form solution to the Black-Scholes PDE in the case of European put options.
-We then incorporate the obstacle imposed in the American case, and re-solve the problem numerically to extract the free boundary, which determines when it is optimal for the holder to exercise the option.
+More precisely, we first construct and validate our numerical solution produced by the finite difference method (FDM) against the closed-form solution to the Black-Scholes equation in the case of European put options.
+We then incorporate the obstacle imposed in the American case, re-solve the problem numerically and extract the free boundary, which determines when it is optimal for the holder to exercise the option.
 In the process we address numerical challenges occuring near the free boundary.
 We then study how the free boundary changes as parameters such as the volatility, interest rate and maturity date are varied.

 ## European put options